MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-happened-to-microsoft-r-server.md

 ---

-# What happened to Microsoft R Server?
+# Microsoft R Server is now Machine Learning Server

-Microsoft R Server has been rebranding to Machine Learning Server in release 9.2 to reflect that Python has now joined R in our list of supported languages.
-We've added a series of proprietary libraries and tools for Python to complement our R offering.
+Microsoft R Server has been rebranding to Machine Learning Server in release 9.2.
+This new name reflects Python has joined R on our list of supported languages.
 There has been no loss of functionality for R users.

 [Read more about what's new in this release](something.md).